kmlawson/china-revolutions-mo3337/09seminars.md

 ### Further Reading

-- Brook, Timothy. *Collaboration: Japanese Agents and Local Elites in Wartime China*.
-2005.
-- Bunker, Gerald E. *The Peace Conspiracy; Wang Ching-Wei and the China War, 1937-1941*.
-1972.
 - Dryburgh, Marjorie. *North China and Japanese Expansion 1933-1937: Regional Power and the National Interest*.
 2013.
 - ———.
 ‘Deconstructing the Construction of the Party-State: Gulin County in the Shaan-Gan-Ning Border Region’. *The China Quarterly*, no. 140 (1994): 1052–79.
 [Link](https://www.jstor.org/stable/655194).
 - Howard, Joshua H. *Workers at War: Labor in China’s Arsenals, 1937-1953*.
 2004.
 (P)